-91. The most egregious of these statements, that the Defendant cannot guarantee the work of performed.
-In the event additional work is required, the body shop is required to do so without any additional payment, or to indemnify the insurer for costs if work is performed at another shop.
+95. The most egregious of these statements, that the Defendant cannot guarantee the work of the shop, is particularly misleading as none of the Defendants offer a guarantee for repair work.
+Instead, the Defendants require the body shops to provide a limited lifetime guarantee on work performed.
+In the event additional work is required, the body shop is required to do so without any additional payment or to indemnify the insurer for costs if work is performed at another shop.

-Instead, the Defendants require the body shops to provide a limited lifetime guarantee on work work of a particular shop, the clearly understood inference is that it can and will guarantee the work of another, favored shop, which is simply not true.
+96. Thus, while it may be a facially truthful statement that an insurer cannot guarantee the work of a particular shop, the clearly understood inference is that it can and will guarantee the work of another, favored shop, which is simply not so.